How to Use Sprues When Lasercutting with Paper

 In laser cutting projects, you often need to cut light materials such as paper or card.
 But because the machines often blow and/or suck air during the cutting process, it’s very easy for a lovely piece of personalised wedding card to just fly away while you look on in horror.

 It’s also really common to need to cut very small pieces from plastic or wood.
-But if they are smaller than the holes in the cutting bed of the laser machine, the pieces often fall through the holes and are lost as soon as they have been cut.
+But if they are smaller than the holes in the cutting bed of the laser machine, the pieces often fall through the holes as they have been cut.
 Then you either have to fish the pieces out of the cutting bed, or cut them again.
 This can potentially be a big waste of time and money.